 Cottonwood Heights Snow Removal Policy and Procedure (Abridged)

 The purpose of this is policy is to state the city’s philosophy and objectives for snow removal in the city and to establish procedures for the implementation of that philosophy and accomplishment of the stated objectives for removal of snow and ice on city streets and sidewalks in Cottonwood Heights.
-The city currently contracts with Salt Lake County Public Works Department for street snow plowing services.
+The city currently contracts with Terracare Associates for street snow plowing services.

 The objective of these policies and procedures is to give direction for timely and efficient removal of snow and ice from city streets and sidewalks in Cottonwood Heights.
 Priority is given to streets which carry the largest traffic volume.
 Limited resources preclude service on lower priority streets until higher priority streets have been cleared.
 Motorists should expect snow-packed or icy conditions on lower priority streets during storms of high intensity or long duration and during non-work hours.
 Plowing will continue until all streets have been cleared.
 Our goal is to have all streets cleared 24 hours after the end of a storm.

 This policy is intended for streets located within the boundaries of Cottonwood Heights.
 The city maintains more than 320 lane miles of arterial, secondary and residential streets that have been divided into four (4) priorities: